harutekku/Various-Markdown-Notes/x86/x86asm.md

 ### Returning values
 - Return values are stored in `rax` register.
 Otherwise, if it's 128-bit value, the upper 64 bits are stored in `rdx`.
   Pointer values are stored in `rax` and floating-point values are stored in the `st0` register used by a math coprocessor
-  - In 16/32-bit mode rules are exactly the same, but for 16/32-bit registers with the exception of math coprocessor (it just uses `st0`)
+  - In 16/32-bit mode rules are exactly the same, but for 16/32-bit registers except for the math coprocessor (it just uses `st0`)

 ## Other calling conventions
-- A calling convention can be specified in GNU GCC as an `__attribute__`
+- A calling convention can be specified in GNU GCC as a `__attribute__`
   - Under Microsoft compilers, you can use `__cdecl`, `__stdcall` and some other compiler intrinsics

 | Calling convention     | Description                                     |